StevenMicheletti/poolparty/README.md

 ## Editing the .config file

-The configuration file contains working directory locations, run paramteres and dependency locations.
+The configuration file contains working directory locations, run parameters and dependency locations.
 There are example config files provided.
 Create a new .config file for each run and place it in your working directory.

 #### Directory and input explanation